Linesway/AIPodcastGenerator/notes.md

 # Design Choices
 - I chose to include both individual and global volumes/pause in personas.json as well to allow you to modify both the speakers and studio as if it were a real podcast.
-- I prompt GPT to give me the json formatting immediately for the turns, which makes processing much easier but maybe wastes afew `{} and :` tokens in the output.
-Not a big deal because the prompting method is in chunks.
+- I prompt GPT to output the json formatting immediately for the turns.
+This makes processing much easier but maybe wastes a few `{} and :` tokens in the output for json formatting.
+Not a big deal because the prompting method is in multiple chunks.